Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Introduction

-Let $\mathcal A_n$ be a subspace of unipotent upper-triangular matrices in $GL_n$ where unipotent means the diagonal entries are all units.
-A \textbf{symplectic groupoid of triangular bilinear forms} is the set of admissible pairs of matrices $(B, \mathbb A)$ such that
+Let $\mathcal A_n \subset GL_n$ be the space of unipotent upper-triangular matrices where unipotent means the diagonal entries are all units.
+The \textbf{symplectic groupoid of triangular bilinear forms} is the set of admissible pairs of matrices $(B, \mathbb A)$ such that

-On the groupoid, we have following standard maps:
+The groupoid is equipped with the following standard maps:

 where $\mathcal M^{(2)}$ is the fibred square